open-meteo/mapbox-layer/README.md

 );
 ```

-An example implementation with a usefull case is available in the `examples/callbacks` sub-directory.
+An example implementation with a useful case is available in the `examples/callbacks` sub-directory.

 ### Clipping